Warning: This document is for the development version of Bareos Documentation. The main version is bareos-23.

 apt install bareos-dbg gdb

-Installing Bareos debug symbols on (RH)EL system
+Installing all Bareos debug symbols on (RH)EL system

-Installing Bareos debug symbols on (open)SUSE system
+Installing all Bareos debug symbols on (open)SUSE system